INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Christian Martucci: Almost a year.
 I finally got the nerve to show him my “Black Rose” tattoos [laughter], that I got 20-something years ago just a couple of weeks ago or whatever, and he was like, “What the hell [laughter]?”
 He’s genuinely surprised, and I think that’s what’s so cool about him.
-I’m sure somewhere deep down he knows the influence that Thin Lizzy had on countless bands, whether the bands even realize it or not, but yeah.
-It’s cool though to see somebody like that, who doesn’t just expect to be treated special way.
+I’m sure somewhere deep down, he knows the influence that Thin Lizzy had on countless bands, whether the bands even realize it or not, but yeah.
+It’s cool, though, to see somebody like that who doesn’t just expect to be treated a special way.

-Robbie Crane: They say never meet your heroes, but Scott Gorham one of those heroes that you met that you, kind of are like he blows all of that out of the water.
-He’s just such a normal dude, and he’s a cool guy, and he just, I mean, that’s really why in my opinion why he still is doing it.
+Robbie Crane: They say never meet your heroes, but Scott Gorham, one of those heroes you met, that you, kind of are like he blows all of that out of the water.
+He’s just such a normal dude, and he’s a cool guy, and he just, I mean, that’s really why, in my opinion, why he still is doing it.
 He still has that youth about him.
 He’s playing better than ever right now.
 I mean, he’s now better than ever.
 Him and Christian’s chemistry together is just so evident on stage.
 It just sounds amazing.

 One interesting thing about Scott Gorham is that although Thin Lizzy has had many different incarnations over the decades, it always sounded like Lizzy.
 It didn’t matter who the rest of the band was, but it still sounded like Lizzy as long as Scott was involved.